• Home

 Macadamia nut oil – This oil contains omega-6 which helps prevent inflammation.
 Like coconut oil, you can also use it on your skin.
 It has a sweet, buttery taste and is yummy on salads.

 Flaxseed oil – Although flaxseed oil is nutritious, especially for menopausal women, and contains heart-healthy omega-3, it doesn’t appeal to everyone as far as taste is concerned.
 Don’t heat it over 225 degrees because it breaks down fast.
-A perfect use for this oil is to sneak it into a smoothie or combine it with another oil in a salad dressing.
+The best use for this oil is to sneak it into a smoothie or combine it with another oil in a salad dressing.

 Cooking oils to avoid

-Many cooking oils you find in the grocery store contain GMOs, which are genetically modified foods.
+Many cooking oils you find in grocery stores contain GMOs, which are genetically modified foods.
 It’s best to avoid using soybean oil, canola oil, corn oil, and cottonseed oil.

 Using oils to their best advantage